 and Goldman Sachs are the U.S. banks among the more than

-The list marks the first line-up of swaps dealers active in
+The registry marks the first line-up of swaps dealers active

-the United States, even if the names of the domestic banks were
+in the United States, even if the names of the domestic banks

-roughly known through data from the Office of the Comptroller of
+were roughly known through data from the Office of the

-The number of dealers is set to grow in the coming months,
+The list is set to grow in the coming months, as more banks

-as more will meet the $8 billion threshold, with each last day
+and other traders will meet the $8 billion threshold, with each

-Trading will need to take place on regulated platforms -
+Swaps trading will need to take place on regulated platforms

 between buyers and sellers to mitigate the risk of counterparty